Mikaela/mikaela.github.io/n/dns.md

 What domains do you use?
 What if someone far above you knew regardless of Encrypted Client-Hello?

 Are the domains you use DNSSEC-signed?
 Do you verify DNSSEC locally?
 Do you use HTTPS everywhere?
 Do you know to not accept warnings about certificate issues?
-Do the other users less technical users of your network?
+Do the other (less technical) users of your network?
 Would you or them be a delicious target?

 See also: